 (null)

 A function is created to print Heyy.
 But when it is called in the main function, str goes out of scope.
-Str is not declared as static, so its scope is not beyond the function.
+Str is not declared static, so its scope is not beyond the function.

-2. When Variable is not in Scope
+2. When the Variable is not in the Scope

 #include<stdio.h>